eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/02-generate-a-new-react-app-with-nx.md

 - Generate storybook story
 - Create a cypress spec

-_**Note:** Juri is using yarn on the course, so this notes will only contain the yarn version of running the commands, but you can use npx instead._
+_**Note:** Juri is using yarn on the course, so these notes will only contain the yarn version of running the commands, but you can use npx instead._

 ### Let's create the React Application

 By running the command `yarn nx generate @nrwl/react:application <name>` you can also use `yarn nx g @nrwl/react:application <name>` for short.

-When running this command, nx will ask you what kind of stylesheet format you want to use - for example: CSS, SASS, Stylus, etc.
+When running this command, Nx will ask you what kind of stylesheet format you want to use - for example, CSS, SASS, Stylus, etc.

-We can also append the `--dry-run` flag to the previous command to allow us to see all the files that this command woudl create.
+We can also append the `--dry-run` flag to the previous command to allow us to see all the files that this command would create.

 When creating a React Application there are a few configuration files that are automatically created for us.

 - `.eslintrc`
 - `babel.config.json`
 - `jest.config.js`